 And the baseball world was forever changed because of it.

-For more baseball reading and updates, check out the rest of our Japanese baseball blog!
+For more baseball reading and updates, check out the rest of our Japanese baseball website!